defencedigital/moduk-service-manual/src/content/publishing-content-online.md

       'item': 'Never publish sensitive, SECRET or TOP SECRET information online' },
     {
-      'item': 'Never publish any personal details, including named email addresses' },
+      'item': 'Do not publish any personal details, including named email addresses' },
     {
-      'item': 'Never publish specific details of software or tools used in Defence, for example account names or links' }
+      'item': 'Do not publish specific details of software or tools used in Defence, for example account names or links' }
   ]
 }) }}